xuanhe95/MelodyHub/README.md

 ```
 npm install
 ```
-3. run it, it succeeded terminal will direct to http://localhost:3000/home
+3. run it, if succeeded will be directed to http://localhost:3000/home
 ```
 npm start
 ```
 4. ctrl+c to stop

+# Dependencies

+Dependencies can be found in packages.json in both folders.

+# Data Cleaning

+Python scripts used for data cleaning is in **data-clean** directory